 - Remind yourself of the value you are adding.
 If you have a service to offer, they need you, even if they don’t know it yet!
 They are not doing you a favor by talking with you; instead, you are doing them a favor by taking the time to show them the thing they didn’t know they needed.

 - Expect rejection, and keep trying.
 It’s not personal– how could it be?
 They don’t know you!
-From Five O’Clock Club research, we have found that it takes an average of eight follow-up calls to get a meeting.
+It often takes several followup phone calls to get a meeting.
 Persistence is key.
 That said, don’t leave eight messages; leave one, or maybe two, then just keep trying when the caller is more likely to be around, say at 8:30am or 5:30pm when they are less likely to be in a meeting.
 I had a client who called 23 times (!), leaving just a couple of messages, before he finally got the person he wanted on the phone.
 They said, “Thanks so much for your persistence.
 We really do want to talk with you.
 In fact, let’s set up an appointment now.”

 UPDATE: Forbes interviewed me on this same subject of cold calling/emailing for the job search.
 In the article, I share my thoughts from a slightly different perspective.
 You can read it here.